 I’d kind of forgotten about that until recently when I saw a couple of cinnamon applesauce ornament recipes circulating around the web.

-So, I though it would be fun to make a batch of them with my kids.
+So, I thought it would be fun to make a batch of them with my kids.

 Fortunately, they’re really simple and they require only a few inexpensive ingredients.